officialrajdeepsingh/awesome-nextjs/README.md

 ## Authentication and User Management

 - [Clerk](https://clerk.com/) - Clerk is more than a "sign-in box" and integrates complete user management UIs and APIs, purpose-built for React, Next.js, and the Modern Web.
+- [Corbado](https://corbado.com/) - Corbado helps you add passkeys to your website or app in a few lines of code, built for React, Next.js, Flutter and the modern stack.
 - [Mojo Auth](https://mojoauth.com/) - Mojo Auth is a secure and delightful passwordless login solution.
 - [Auth kit](https://www.authkit.com/) - MojoAuth offers a passwordless authentication solution for any web and mobile applications.
 - [Kinde](https://kinde.com) - Simple, robust authentication built for developers.